avast/ioc/Meh/README.md

 # IoC for Meh

-Malware analysis and more technical informations at <https://decoded.avast.io/janrubin/complex-obfuscation-meh/>
+Malware analysis and more technical information at <https://decoded.avast.io/janrubin/complex-obfuscation-meh/>

 ### Table of Contents